simecek/dspracticum2020/lecture_01/README.md

 * Introduction
 * What is Deep Learning?
 * PyTorch vs TensorFlow

 * Tools & organization of the course (the last two slides)

 ## Asignment 01

-I have created a slack workspace [dspraktikum2020.slack.com](http://dspraktikum2020.slack.com/).
-If you have a question, particularly, if you have a question about the first assignment, please, ask there.

 **Details**: [Assignment 01 detailed instructions](assignment01.md)
 **Due to**: Oct 12, 11:00